CDLNet: Noise-Adaptive Convolutional Dictionary Learning Network for Blind Denoising and Demosaicing: Experimental results

 \subsection{Discussion}

-We have presented CDLNet, an \emph{interpretable} noise-adaptive convolutional dictionary learning model.
 The interpretability of CDLNet is in part due to its derivation from a sparse-coding and dictionary learning framework.
 This allows us to understand the learned filters, intermediate representations, and parameters of the network.
-Other unrolled dictionary learning based networks such as\cite{Simon2019,Sreter2018,Lecouat2020Games}, share this property with CDLNet and stand in stark contrast to black-box DNNs (such as DnCNN \cite{DnCNN} and FFDNet \cite{FFDNet}).
+Other unrolled dictionary learning based networks such as\cite{Simon2019,Sreter2018,Lecouat2020Games,Scetbon2021}, share this property with CDLNet and stand in stark contrast to black-box DNNs (such as DnCNN \cite{DnCNN} and FFDNet \cite{FFDNet}).
 However, prior works based on unrolled dictionary learning consider learned parameter count as a measure of model complexity and focus on reducing this complexity while achieving performance close to black-box DNNs.
-For instance, in the case of natural image denoising, Simon et. al. (CSCNet) \cite{Simon2019} and Lecouat et. al. \cite{Lecouat2020Games} show significantly lower parameter count while having a performance gap compared to their \soa black-box DNNs.
+For instance, in the case of natural image denoising, Simon et al. (CSCNet) \cite{Simon2019} and Lecouat et al. \cite{Lecouat2020Games} show significantly lower parameter count while having a performance gap compared to their \soa black-box DNNs.
 In Tables \ref{table:graysingle} and \ref{table:colorsingle}, we observe that our proposed method performs close to that of \soa fully convolutional neural networks with 3-8 times less parameters.
 However, unlike the previously mentioned networks, we also show that our proposed method can surpass the denoising performance of \soa FCNNs (DnCNN \cite{DnCNN}, FFDNet \cite{FFDNet}) when scaled to a similar parameter count.
 These results suggest that the performance gap observed in other methods may be due to their relatively low parameter count, however, unlike CDLNet they lack a computationally manageable framework to realize this scaling of network size.
-We emphasize that although superior performance of CDLNet is afforded by small-strided convolutions and untying the weights between unrolling iterations (and hence scalability), the interpretation of the network as an approximate sparse-coding module is no less valid than with tied weights, such as in CSCNet \cite{Simon2019} and ACSC \cite{Sreter2018}, and each case falls under the theoretical framework of Chen et. al. \cite{Chen2018}.
+We emphasize that although the scalable performance of CDLNet is afforded by small-strided convolutions and untying the weights between unrolling iterations, the interpretation of the network as an approximate sparse-coding module is no less valid than with tied weights, such as in LKSVD \cite{Scetbon2021}, CSCNet \cite{Simon2019}, and ACSC \cite{Sreter2018}, and each case falls under the theoretical framework of Chen et al. \cite{Chen2018}.

 Beyond network complexity, which has been the primary focus in the literature, we show interpretable network construction leads to noise-adaptivity within CDLNet.
 Since the CDLNet architecture is derived from a sparse-coding framework, the thresholds can be related to the observation noise-level.
 We leverage this relation in our design to explicitly model how the operations of the network adapt to the input noise-level within each layer.
 Figures \ref{fig:ImgGray} and \ref{fig:ImgColor} show that this explicit noise adaptive model allows for a near-perfect generalization of the network's performance to unseen noise-levels at inference, whereas the implicitly defined noise-adaptivity of black-box DNNs such as DnCNN \cite{DnCNN} and FFDNet \cite{FFDNet} fail in comparison.
 We further show that this noise generalization characteristic is not exclusive to purely denoising, and similar results may be obtained when CDLNet is adapted to unsupervised learning (via the MCSURE loss function) and joint denoising and demosaicing (via incorporating the observation operator).